parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Today's talk
 ## Some preliminary findings.

-^ So, our talk today is some of our preliminary findings on this.
+^ MARS: So, our talk today is some of our preliminary findings on this.

 ---